 Change features in G Suite

 The Add-ons framework is designed to enhance G Suite applications—not to add limits.
 Consequently, you can't alter existing features or lock down the G Suite document sharing model.

 Charge users to install

-We don't provide a way to charge users for add-ons, and add-ons can't include ads.
+We don't provide a way to charge users for installing add-ons, and add-ons can't include ads.
 However, you can roll your own payment system or call into an existing billing database.
 Your add-on can connect to non-Google services that bill users.

 Detect many events

 Except for certain triggers, add-ons can't tell what a user does outside the add-on itself.
 For example, you can't detect when the user clicks on the Google Docs toolbar.
 It is possible to poll for changes in a file's contents from a sidebar's client-side code, although you'll always have a slight delay.

 The following restrictions only apply to Gmail add-ons and the use of the Card service.
 Don't do the following: